mobxjs/mst-gql/README.md

 ---

-Installation: `yarn add mobx mobx-state-tree mobx-react@6.0.0-rc.4 react react-dom mst-gql graphql-tag`
+Installation: `yarn add mobx mobx-state-tree mobx-react@6.0.0-rc.4 react react-dom mst-gql`

+If you want to use graphql tags, also install: `yarn add graphql graphql-tag`

 Alpha / WIP